pyeve/eve/docs/config.rst

                                 collections.
 See `Advanced Datasource
                                 Patterns`_.

-``auth_username_field``         Works in conjunction with :ref:`auth`.
-When
+``auth_username_field``         Enables :ref:`user-restricted`.
+When the
-                                enabled users can only read/update/delete
+                                feature is enabled users can only
-                                resource items created by themselves.
-The
+                                read/update/delete resource items created by
-                                keyword contains the actual name of the field used to store the username of the user who created the resource item.
-Locally overrides
+                                themselves.
+The keyword contains the actual
-                                ``AUTH_USERNAME_FIELD``.
+                                name of the field used to store the username of the user who created the resource item.
+Locally overrides ``AUTH_USERNAME_FIELD``.

 ``allow_unknown``               When ``True`` this option will allow insertion
                                 and edition of arbitrary, unknown fields to